jorge-menjivar/GitHub-Portfolio/README.md

 | NEXT_PUBLIC_LINKEDIN_PROFILE | Your LinkedIn profile URL |
 | NEXT_PUBLIC_THREADS_PROFILE  | Your Threads profile URL  |
 | NEXT_PUBLIC_X_PROFILE        | Your X profile URL        |

+## Publishing blog posts

+To publish a blog post all you need to do is add a markdown file to the `posts` folder in your blog posts repo.

+We use a simple name format for the markdown files.
+The format is `YYYY-MM-DD-post-title.md`.
+This date will be used as the publish date of the post in your site.
+The file name will also be used as the URL slug for the post.
+For example, if you create a file named `2023-10-19 hello world.md`, the URL for the post will be `https://your-site.com/posts/2023-10-19%20hello%20world`.

+Once you create the file, it will be automatically added to your site.
+You can edit the file and commit it to update the post.

+## Contributing

+You can contribute to this project by creating a pull request.
+If you have any questions, feel free to open an issue or reach out to me on via email or social.